 “Start with a soup or a curry because they are easily controlled.
 You can taste and adjust as you go, and the ingredients are usually easy to find — especially in Toronto.
 There are very few things that can go wrong, so I’d start with that to familiarize yourself with the ingredients, technique and flavour.
 Then, it will be easier to move onto a stir fry, which requires a little more skills.”
 Check out this no-fail Thai Caesar cocktail recipe.

 Thai food tip #2: Know your dry products and seasonings

-“Look for products that are from Thailand,” she says.
-“Choose ingredients with the fewest additives, like coconut milk or curry paste.
+“Look for products that are from Thailand, like Thai Kitchen,” she says.
+“Choose ingredients with the fewest additives, such as coconut milk or curry paste.
 There doesn’t need to be a lot of anything in it, other than the actual ingredients themselves.”

 Thai food tip #3: Don’t get carried away with protein

 “We don’t eat too much meat… if you noticed.
 Thai food doesn’t have huge chunks of meat; there’s always a small amount of meat or fish, fresh herbs and vegetables.”